tardate/LittleArduinoProjects/README.md

 * and other books from [my electronics bookshelf](https://www.goodreads.com/review/list/17475014-paul?shelf=electronics)

 Feel free to borrow liberally, and if you spot any issues do let me know.
 See the individual projects for credits where due.

-### Other Bits

-* [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with [Fritzing](http://fritzing.org/home/).
-But often I needed a non-standard part for the diagram.
-Here they are.
-NB: if I'm making a PCB, I'll probably be using [KiCad](http://kicad-pcb.org/) instead.
-* [notebook](./notebook) - a place for any notes I may make along the way
-* [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
-I've often used this as a super-low-rent stand-in for an oscilliscope.

 ## Project Index